QuNB-Repo/DLCheM/gcnn_latentspace_chemistry/SchNet_latentspace/README.md

                                 SCRATCH_FILE                - a scratch file to write xyz and mol onto temporarily for labelling FG's
                                 ADD_HEADER                  - boolean to add a header to the output embedding csv file

+label                      - code that labels QM9's atoms based on the chemical environment, a.k.a functional group around the atom.
+There are two ways of doing this,
+                             there is an autolabel code, that finds each unique atom centers and gives it a unique label, with colors and markers. there is the manual label code with preset atomic environment labels for when found on an atom, to label with.

 Requirements: (please check to ensure all dependencies are met! make a conda environment separate for these dependencies if necessary)